YTushaar/PCOS/README.md

 ## About Project

-For this project, we used parameters out of 40 parameters.
+For this project, we used the following parameters out of 40 parameters.

 ```text
 follicle_r